cortexproject/auth-gateway/README.md

 - <a href="https://github.com/cortexproject/auth-gateway/issues/new">File an issue.</a>
 - Send an email to <a href="mailto:cortex-users@lists.cncf.io">cortex-users@lists.cncf.io</a>

-Your feedback is always welcome.
+Your feedback is always welcomed!